 People have different ideas of what they think a steep roof pitch is.
 But OSHA states that a steep roof has a rise-to-run ratio of 4:12 or more and an angle of at least 18.43°.

-Therefore, any roof pitch with a rise-to-run ratio lower than 4:12 results in low-sloped roofs.
-However, some types of architectural designs call for a dramatic pitched roof.
+Thus, any roof pitch with a rise-to-run ratio lower than 4:12 results in low-sloped roofs.
+But, some types of architectural designs call for a dramatic pitched roof.
 In such cases, the roof slope is steeper than usual.
-And that applies to anything with a rise to run ratio of 12:12 and an angle of 45° or more.
+And that applies to anything with a rise-to-run ratio of 12:12 and an angle of 45° or more.

-It helps to understand how roof pitches are determined, factors to consider when choosing steep roofs, their pros and cons, and what various rise-to-run ratios mean.
-And this article discusses all these things in detail to help you determine how steep your roof should be.
+To choose a steep roof, understand factors like roof pitch and rise-to-run ratios and weigh pros and cons.
+This article discusses all these things in detail to help you determine how steep your roof should be.

 How Do You Measure Roof Pitch?